UniversalAlgebra/ALH-2018/README.md

 ---

 ## Registration and Parking Information
-Registration for the conference will be from 5pm to 7pm on Monday, May 21, outside of Keller Hall Room 319.
+Registration for the conference will be from 5pm to 7pm on Monday, May 21, outside of Keller Hall Room 401A (where there will be a low-key reception---some beer, wine, cheese and crackers).

 The registration fee is $110, which includes the banquet at Willows on ~~Wednesday~~ Tuesday, May 22.
 If you bring a spouse who wants to attend the banquet, the fee will be increased by $60 to $170 total.